frontenddogma/web-development-glossary/manuscript/c.md

 CVS
 : → Concurrent Versions System

+Cyan, Magenta, Yellow, and Key
+: As the CMYK color model, a subtractive color model used in color printing, and also used to describe the printing process itself.
+CMYK refers to the four ink plates used in some color printing: cyan, magenta, yellow, and key (black).
+The CMYK model works by partially or entirely masking colors on a lighter, usually white, background.
+The ink reduces the light that would otherwise be reflected.
+Such a model is called subtractive because inks “subtract” the colors red, green, and blue from white light.
+White light minus red leaves cyan, white light minus green leaves magenta, and white light minus blue leaves yellow.&nbsp;[†](#w-cmyk)

 Cycle Time
 : The amount of time between the start of work on a task to the time it’s delivered.